BurnOutTrader/fund-forge/README.md

 Currently, you can only subscribe to data using symbol_name, but this will be fixed to allow trading calendar spreads.

+Oanda and Bitget apis are not functional and will cause a crash if you specify them as `DataVendor` or `Brokerage`

 ## Overview
 The engine is designed to provide simple abstractions for building strategies with an object-oriented strategy instance and familiar associated helper functions for adding indicators, or managing orders, brokers and data streams.